-Designing a successful digital manufacturing program doesn’t need to be hard.
+Designing a successful digital manufacturing program for the machine shop doesn’t need to be hard.

 In fact, you can pick a sure-fire win by answering one simple question: